1.5 What is a certified archive?

 Certification as a measure of trustworthiness

-Certification procedures have been developed by the community in order to evaluate the quality of a particular archive.
+Certification procedures have been developed by the community to evaluate the quality of a particular archive.
 Especially when storing valuable research data, archives must earn the trust of the communities they intend to serve and demonstrate that they are reliable and capable of appropriately managing the data they hold.

 Advantages of a certified archive